ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/scaling.md

 {: codeblock}

 You can use the `ibmcloud resource service-instance <resource_name>` command to verify that `Service Plan Name` is updated to `mongodb-flexible`.

+After you convert your plan, you can [scale your resources](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-resources-scaling).